mrlacey/dotnet-maui-workshop-xaml/Part 1 - Fundamentals/README.md

 To apply the Visual Studio formatting of multiple lines, select **Edit > Advanced > Format Document**.

 > **Tip**:
 > If you're modifying a code base with no existing formatting standards, do not make changes to the formatting at the same time as making other changes to the document.
 Change the formatting and then commit the changes to your source control repository.
 Then, make any other changes as a separate commit.
-This makes it easy to see what has changed without mentally distinguishing it from the formatting changes.
+This makes it easy to see what has changed without having to mentally separate it from the formatting changes.

 Sometimes, you may need to compromise readability for performance or other priorities.
 If that's the case, then you should do so.
-In such cases, it can be useful to add comments.
-There's nothing in the Monkey Finder app that means we don't need to put anything above maintainability and readability.
-So there's no need for us to have any comments in the code.
+In such cases, it can be helpful to add comments.
+Nothing in the Monkey Finder app means we need to put anything above maintainability and readability.
+So, there's no need for us to have any comments in the code.

 However, you may have noticed some comments in the code.
 Let's get rid of them.

 ## Comments

 Good code is self describing and doesn't need comments to explain _what_ it does.
-At best, comments like this are redundant and just add clutter.
+At best, comments like this are redundant and add clutter.
 What's worse is when such comments aren't updated when the code is changed.
-This leads to code that does one thing but it's accompanying comment says something different.
-Scenarios like this can be confusing as it's not always apparent to the person maintaining the code which is correct.
-They then spend time and effort working out if the comment is out of date or if the code needs to be changed to match the comment.
+This leads to code that does one thing, but its accompanying comment says something different.
+Scenarios like this can be confusing as it's not always apparent which is correct.
+Time and effort is then wasted working out if the comment is outdated or if the code needs to be changed to match the comment.

 Comments are useful when they describe _why_ a piece of code is as it is.
 Did you break a standard or convention?
 If so, explain why.
 Is a piece of code complex?
 Add a description to help the next person to read it to understand it.
+Is there information not included elsewhere in the code that is useful (or necessary) for people reading the code to know?
+It needs documenting somewhere, and next to the code it relates to is often the best location.

-We don't have any helpful comments in our current code base, but we do have some we cna get rid of.
+We don't have any helpful comments in our current code base, but we do have some we can get rid of.

-In `DetailsPage.xaml` and `MainPage.xaml` you'll find the following comment:
+In `DetailsPage.xaml` and `MainPage.xaml`, you'll find the following comment:

 ```xml
 <!-- Add this -->
 ```

-This is obviously left over from the steps in the previous workshop and is not needed.
+This is obviously left over from the steps in the previous workshop and is no longer needed.

 In `MainPage.xaml` you'll also find an example of how to customize the `ItemsLayout` for a `CollectionView`.